-A cerulean blue android spins his regretful victory song on a keyboard odyssey from a bric-a-brac robot factory to a sunny, magic beach town finale, while riding sonic waves of piano, synth and brassy percussion shuffles.
-ROBOT ODDiTY is the summer 2022 Modern soft rock track from Friends To The End.
+ROBOT ODDiTY was the summer 2022 psychedelic Modern soft rock hit from Friends To The End, riding sonic waves of piano, synth and brassy percussion shuffles.
 The accompanying edgy music video with a psychedelic twist paints a tale of indoctrination and moral discovery by Thom Kurtz, the creator behind his Friends To The End band project, with a near-death experience in a raging fire at a power plant, while living as “wires inside an iron can.”

-ROBOT ODDiTY is the follow-up to the Youtube music video hit Where’d You Put The Baby?, now with over 140K views.
-This Modern soft rock new wave satire of a romantic couple questioning their priorities finds them frantically searching the house, while what they find becomes more surreal, such as a vastly oversized baby and visions of Abe Lincoln and Ruth Bader Ginsberg.
-The appropriately frantic, guitar-heavy music and accusatory vocals were obviously inspired by David Byrnes’ subversive lyrics and the early days of Talking Heads.
+Previously our summer 2021 Modern soft rock new wave Youtube music video hit was Where’d You Put The Baby?, now with over 140K views.
+The appropriately frantic, guitar-heavy music and accusatory vocals were obviously inspired by David Byrne's subversive lyrics and the early days of Talking Heads.

 Kurtz’s trademark creative artistry, propelled by his arsenal of experimental theatre pop songwriting, is flavored by such wide ranging influences as Bowie to Steely Dan, Keith Jarrett to Duke Ellington, and Todd Rundgren to David Grisman.
 What Thom Kurtz calls Modern soft rock — always including top-of-the-line ensemble instrumentation fused with song-specific, custom-built vocals – is a kind of singer-songwriter storyteller fusing various shades of chamber pop, and art and prog rock.